It’s difficult to value the worth of a company. This situation is more apparent when it comes to valuing Tesla.

 Chart of Tesla’s Price to Gross Profit Ratio

-As seen from the chart above, Tesla’s market cap to gross profit has been roughly flat between 2016 and 2018, averaging around 25.0.
+As seen from the chart above, Tesla’s market cap to gross profit has been roughly flat prior to 2020, averaging around 20.0X.

-Before long, investors realized that Tesla’s valuation has been too low and the stock was a buy due to the improving fundamentals and outlook.
+Before its dramatic ascent, investors noticed that Tesla’s valuation was too low and the stock was a buy due to its improving fundamentals and outlook.

 As a result, Tesla’s valuation with respect to gross profit surged in line with other valuation ratios beginning in 2020.

-As of Dec 2020, Tesla’s price to gross profit ratio broke the 100 thresholds and reached 110 due mainly to the surging stock price.
+As of May 2021, Tesla’s price to gross profit ratio has declined slightly to about 85.0X due mainly to the declining stock price.

 Chart of Tesla’s Price to EBIT Ratio